Skip to content

 <script type="module" src="./main.ts"></script>

-Please give the canvas or its parent container a width and height so that the scene can be displayed.
+Please give the canvas or the canvas's parent container a width and height so that the scene can be displayed.

 • main.ts